smatechnologies/ibm-i-agent-docs/docs/logs-database/management.md

 # Manage LSAM Logging

 The IBM i LSAM supports active control over its logging capabilities.
-In general, logging is a local function that is not part of LSAM communications with OpCon, but instead it is a tool that is useful to system administrators, programmers, and support technicians\... as well as for providing proof of automation to auditors.
+In general, logging is a local function that is not part of LSAM communications with OpCon, but instead it is a tool that is useful to system administrators, programmers, and support technicians... as well as for providing proof of automation to auditors.
 The IBM i LSAM has the ability to log transaction management events at virtually every point in the input/output flow of its communications process.
 Each of these logging capabilities can be controlled separately.
 Use the logging control functions to:

 - Request that the system start logging a function immediately.
 - Request that the system start logging a function at the next new start of the function.